catsout/wallpaper-engine-kde-plugin/README.md

 - ColorBlendMode

 ### Web support status
-Basic web api supportted
+Basic web api supportted, the audio api is not send data at now.
-But WebEngineView in plasmashell can't init opengl
+But WebEngineView in plasmashell can't init opengl.
-Some wallpaper using webgl may not work, and performance may be bad
+Some wallpaper using webgl may not work, and performance may be bad.

 ### Better performance for intel card